vish-mruthyunjaya/MoBot/docs/MoBot.md

    - Activate the environment: `conda activate smc-rilla`.

 6. **Update Configuration with OpenAI API Key**:
+   - Navigate to the `config/` directory within the project folder.
+You will find a JSON configuration file named `open_ai_config.json`.
-   - Locate the configuration section in the chatbot's code.
+   - Open the `config.json` file in a text editor.
+Look for the placeholder that says `"open_ai_key": "YOUR_API_KEY_HERE"`.
-   - Replace the placeholder with your OpenAI API key.
+   - Replace `"YOUR_API_KEY_HERE"` with your actual OpenAI API key, ensuring to keep the quotation marks.
+For example: `"open_ai_key": "sk-youractualapikeyhere"`.
+   - Save the changes to `open_ai_config.json`.
+The chatbot will now use this key to authenticate with OpenAI's API for all operations requiring AI processing.

 7. **Run the Chatbot**:
    - Navigate to the project directory in your terminal.
-   - Run the chatbot script: `python chatbot.py`.
+   - Run the chatbot script: `python main.py`.
    - Interact with the chatbot through your terminal.

 8. **Exiting the Chatbot**: